 · The Completed Body of Christ labelled with ‘153’ (the 17th triangular number) just before the Rapture.

-· All believers in the 6000 bible years labelled with ‘190’ (the 19th triangular number) just before the completion of the first resurrection.
+· All believers in the 6000 bible years labelled with ‘190’ (the 19th triangular number) up to the completion of the first resurrection.

-· Believing Israel Post Rapture (Tribulation) labelled with ‘276’ (the 23rd triangular number) just before the second coming of Messiah at the end of the Tribulation.
+· Believing Israel Post Rapture (in the Tribulation) labelled with ‘276’ (the 23rd triangular number) just before the second coming of Messiah at the end of the Tribulation.

-Moreover, a beautifully elegant symmetry appears because the numbers ‘17’, ‘19’ and ‘23’ are all ‘prime’ numbers – numbers which are foundational and cannot be divided further (except by one and themselves).
+When the triangular numbers for the salvation of the church and Israel are grouped together, a beautifully elegant symmetry appears.
+(Remember that ‘153’ is the 17th triangular number and ‘190’ is the 19th triangular number and ‘276’ is the 23rd triangular number).
+Also, it is significant that ‘17’, ‘19’ and ‘23’ are all ‘prime’ numbers – numbers which are foundational and cannot be divided further (except by one and themselves).
 In fact, they are the 7th, 8th and 9th prime numbers.
 The following diagram illustrates this symmetry:

 As can be seen in the diagram above, the prime numbers have a simple symmetry around the eighth prime number (‘19’).
-This asserts a theme of ‘resurrection' because the number ‘eight’ in the Bible is the number of ‘resurrection’ (because there are eight personal resurrections detailed in all scripture – excluding Messiah’s resurrection).
+This asserts the theme of ‘resurrection’ as central because the number ‘eight’ in the Bible is the number of ‘resurrection’ (because there are eight personal resurrections detailed in all scripture – excluding Messiah’s resurrection).

 Until recently, the central pillar of this symmetry, namely the 19th triangular number (‘190’) has been difficult to locate on the surface of scripture whereas, the other two triangle numbers – ‘153’ (the Completed Body of Christ) and ‘276’ (Believing Israel Post Rapture) – are readily found.
 The number ‘153’ is in John 21:11 and the number ‘276’ is in Acts 27:37.
-Both these passages of scripture are typologically rich passages for the church and Israel respectively (as detailed in the book ‘Unlocking the Biblical Watch of Messiah’s Return’ pages 107-133).
+Both these passages of scripture are typologically rich passages for the church and Israel respectively – as detailed in the book ‘Unlocking the Biblical Watch of Messiah’s Return’ (UBW) pages 107-133.

 The number ‘190’ really has remained elusive.
 Remember that ‘190’ represents all believers (throughout all 6000 bible years of history) who have been ‘born again’ and who will partake in the first resurrection before the Millennial Kingdom.
 How appropriate, therefore, that the number ‘190’ has now been found in the parable of the sower where the ‘seed’ (the word of God) is sown into different types of ground (the heart of a man).
 The seed sown on the ‘good ground’ represents the heart of a man, woman or child who becomes a believer and receives the word of God in their heart and is ‘born again’.